jamiehannaford/jamiehannaford.github.io/about.md

 ### tl;dr

-I'm a 25 year old software developer.
-I mainly hack on PHP, Ruby, and any cool OSS projects I can get my hands on.
-I currently work for the [Rackspace DRG](http://developer.rackspace.com/).
+I'm a <span id="age"></span> year old software developer.
+I mainly [hack](https://github.com/jamiehannaford) on PHP, Go and any other cool open-source projects I can get my hands on.
+I'm also really interested in functional languages like Haskell, but don't have much extensive experience.
+I currently work for the [Rackspace Developer Experience group](http://developer.rackspace.com/).

 ### To Begin at the Beginning

-I was born and raised in Plymouth, a town on the south-west coast of the UK.
-I'd always wanted to be a lawyer when I was growing up, probably due to my exceptional skills in pointless arguing.
+I was born and raised in Plymouth, a town on the south-west coast of the UK known to most as the proud home of some [old colonists](https://en.wikipedia.org/wiki/Pilgrim_Fathers), its [harbours](https://en.wikipedia.org/wiki/Barbican,_Plymouth), and a [forgettably average](https://en.wikipedia.org/wiki/Plymouth_Argyle_F.C.) football team.
+I'd always wanted to be a barrister when I was growing up, probably due to my exceptional skills in pointless arguing and penchant for wigs.

 ### Mortarboard

 I spent three years studying English Literature at [Hogwarts](http://en.wikipedia.org/wiki/Founder%27s_Building).
 I stayed for an extra year to specialize in Shakespeare and medieval literature for my Masters.
 I got my first programmer job because I couldn't think of a decent PhD topic.

+"How is this relevant to programming?"
+I hear you cry.
+Studying the archaic and sometimes bizarre logic of medieval writers has prepared me wonderfully for the times I have to revisit old code.

 ### Where?

-I moved to Basel when I was 24, like Nietzsche.
-Except without all the prophetic madness.
-If I could live anywhere in the world, I would probably pick Berlin.

-### Politics

-Wildly left-wing.
-I passionately support:
+As of 2015, Berlin.

+### Political and social beliefs

+Unapologetically left-wing:

 * same-sex marriage and LGBT rights
 * gender equality, both generally and in the workplace